ivan-mogilko/uwsav-dump/README.md

 ### uwsav-dump

 This is a simple command-line tool meant for dumping "Ultima Underworld"'s lev.ark data to a text file.
+Supports UW1 and UW2 files (see command line options).

 Dumps following:
 - Level map, in ASCII (marks openings, walls and doors only).